 OUR SOCIAL IMPACT

-Operating in 10 prisons across the UK, our HMP Academies work with 200 men and women, rehabilitating 36 out of 37 people leaving prison in 2016/17.
-This near 100% success rate compares with the national average of 33%.
+Operating in 11 prisons across the UK, our HMP Academies work with 250 men and women at a time, rehabilitating 92 out of 96 prison leavers in 2018/19.
+This less than 5% reoffending rate compares with the national average of around 67%.

-Since its launch in late 2015, our Food Redistribution Centre has distributed 1.5million meals to disadvantaged groups, diverting 400 tonnes of food from landfill in the process.
+Since its launch in late 2015, our Food Redistribution Centre has distributed 3.2million meals to disadvantaged groups, diverting thousands of tonnes of food from landfill in the process.

-Our Residential Charity supported eight men into permanent jobs and their own homes in 2016/17.
+Our Residential Charity supported 27 men into permanent jobs and their own homes between 2015 and 2019.